Alejandro Sosa: Scarface (1983)

 Alejandro Sosa is presented in the film as a Bolivian landowner, hailing from a rich family, educated in England and currently the business brain and drug overlord of an empire that stretches across the Andes region.
 He is immensely wealthy and has wide-reaching political and criminal connections, both in Latin America and in the United States.

 Frank Lopez (Robert Loggia) sends Tony Montana (Al Pacino) and Omar Suarez (F. Murray Abraham) to make a drug deal with Sosa who asks them to guarantee the buying of a certain amount of cocaine every month.
 After some issues, Montana promises Sosa to talk with Lopez about sharing the risk.
 When Sosa is informed that Suarez was previously a police informant, Suarez is beaten by Sosa's henchmen and then hanged to death from a helicopter, which Tony witnesses.
-Sosa gives immediate respect to Tony due to his honesty and straight-forward demeanor, even agreeing that Omar fooling Lopez "could happen to anyone".
+Sosa gives immediate respect to Tony due to his honesty and straightforward demeanour, even agreeing that Omar fooling Lopez "could happen to anyone".
 When Lopez hears of the developments, he refuses to believe that Omar was a "stoolie" and even suspects that Tony has some ulterior motives.
-Lopez and Tony separate after the argument and the latter proposes marriage to Lopez's girlfriend Elvira Hancock.
-When Lopez becomes aware of Tony's aspirations regarding Elvira, he sends two hit-men to have him killed.
-The plan backfires and Tony kills the two hit-men.
-Tony then goes to Lopez and has his right-hand-man Manny kill Lopez and a corrupt police detective after Lopez confesses to hiring the hitmen to kill Tony.
+Lopez and Tony separate after the argument and the latter propose marriage to Lopez's girlfriend Elvira Hancock (Michelle Pfeiffer).
+When Lopez becomes aware of Tony's aspirations regarding Elvira, he sends two hitmen to have him killed.
+The plan backfires and Tony kills the two hitmen.
+Tony then goes to Lopez and has his right-hand man Manny kill Lopez and Tony then kills a corrupt police detective after Lopez confesses to hiring the hitmen to kill Tony.
 Tony becomes a drug lord in Miami and for a while, enjoys a period of mutual business prosperity with Sosa.

 When Tony Montana is arrested for tax evasion, Sosa offers to use his government contacts to keep Montana from going to prison.
 In exchange, Montana is to assassinate a journalist who is threatening to expose Sosa's illicit activities.
 Montana agrees and heads to New York City with Sosa's henchman Alberto "The Shadow", planning to detonate a bomb in the journalist's car.
 However, the journalist is unexpectedly accompanied by his wife and children, causing Montana to call off the hit.
 Shadow refuses and intends to detonate the bomb, causing Montana to shoot The Shadow in the head.
 Later, when Montana reaches his home, Sosa calls him angrily and inquires about the incident.
-Montana offends him and in retaliation the infuriated Sosa sends his assassins to Montana's home to finish him.
-Despite the casualties he inflicts, Montana is ultimately killed in the attack when Sosa's personal hitman "The Skull" sneaks up behind him, shoots Montana in the back with a double barrel shotgun, causing him to fall into the fountain with the symbolic "The World Is Yours" globe sign above it.
+Montana offends him and in retaliation, the infuriated Sosa sends his assassins to Montana's home to finish him.
+Despite the casualties he inflicts, Montana is ultimately killed in the attack when Sosa's personal hitman "The Skull" sneaks up behind him, and shoots Montana in the back with a double-barrel shotgun, causing him to fall into the fountain with the symbolic "The World Is Yours" globe sign above it.
 This is notably similar to the final scene of the original Scarface film.